 The full-time course is of four years duration and leads to the degree of Bachelor of Engineering (pass or honours).
-The first two years of the course each require attendance at the University for thirty weeks.
-The third year requires attendance for twenty-four weeks.
-Practical experience in industry is to be obtained at the end of the second year, for a minimum of ten weeks and at the end of the third year for a minimum of eighteen weeks.
+The four years of the course each require full-time day attendance at the University for thirty weeks.
+Practical experience in industry is to be obtained up to a total of 20 weeks, preferably at the end of the second and third years for a period of 10 weeks per year.